 After the purchase of the property in 1946, Galilee began to undergo what would be several changes, all with the intent of making the building into a retreat facility.
 In the late 70’s, it was almost closed for lack of funds to make the upgrades - but through volunteer work and an aggressive fund raising campaign, Galilee survived.
 Recent history has been very good to the facility.
 A large gift given by Peg Shields in the name of her parents, the Vetters, has enabled a massive renovation - insuring that this beautiful piece of history will be used for many years to come.

-Bethany is located alongside the shoreline of Owasco Lake, offering guests a beautiful view from the main meeting area.
+Bethany is located alongside the shoreline of Owasco Lake, offering guests a beautiful view from the main meeting lounge.
 Bethany has a unique layout, in that it is made up of 3 "pods" interconnected by hallways.
 These "pods" give guests great flexibility for their activities and programs.
-Bethany also is equipped with a kitchenette, a wood stove, a wheelchair lift, a TV and DVD/VCR, and a piano.
-The campfire circle is just a few steps out from the main meeting area.
+Bethany also is equipped with a small kitchenette, a wheelchair lift, a TV and DVD/VCR, and a piano.
+The campfire circle is just a few steps out from the main meeting lounge.

 The two housing "pods", called the west wing and east wing, house a total of 64 guests (32 each).
-Each wing has 8 bedrooms, with two bunk beds in each room (4 sleep surfaces per room).
-There are also a total of 4 bathrooms w/showers in each wing.
+Each wing has eight bedrooms, with two bunk beds in each room (four sleep surfaces per room).
+There are also a total of four full baths in each wing.
 All bedrooms include pillows and blankets.

 Bethany was built in 1962, with the purpose of providing the site with a large, guest-friendly retreat facility.
 The architect modeled the building's octagonal pods after Galilee's historic south porch.
 Bethany was built on the land that was previously the Case family boathouse and the site's craft shop.
 The large meeting area included a glass fireplace that stood in the center of the building.
 This was taken out some 20 years later to make the area more beneficial to large groups and programming.

-Capernaum has a dormitory setting with four rooms that sleep eleven guests apiece.
+Capernaum has a dormitory setting with four rooms that sleep 16 guests apiece, for a total of 64 guests.
 The building is set in a wooded area to offer a natural, rustic feel.
 The Railroad Trail offers a scenic, low-impact hike to and from the Emmaus Commons, waterfront area and the Lakeview Chapel.

-Each room has at least one bathroom with 2 sinks, 1 toilet, and 1 shower.
-Altogether the building provides 6 showers, and seven toilets.
-The lodge meeting space has a fireplace, a piano, and a kitchenette.
+Each room has one bathroom with 2 sinks, 1-2 toilets, and 1-2 showers.
+The lodge meeting space has a fireplace and a small kitchenette.
 The room is perfect for meetings and evening programs, while the campfire circle provides a place to sing and make s’mores.
 Capernaum is available from May 1st to November 1st.

 Capernaum was constructed after Mount Tabor, in 1965.
 The architects, Teisch and Morton designed the building to be open only in the summer but some renovations have allowed it to be open all year - with the exception of some of the colder months.